 Credit Risk.
 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The Library's investment policy states the Library will limit its exposure to credit risk by primarily investing in securities guaranteed explicitly and implicitly by the United States Government and Illinois Funds.
-At year-end, the Library's investments in the Illinois Funds were rated AAAm by Standard & Poor's.
+At year-end, the Library's investments in the Illinois Funds were rated AAA by Fitch.